olinlibrary/futureboard/README.md

 ### Database

-It is very likely that your local server will be running with a local mongoDB.
+It is very likely that your local server will be running with a local MongoDB.

-To export the online mLab database, simply navigate to `/scripts`, then run the bash script [importDB.sh](./scripts/importDB.sh) with three input arguments listed below.
+To export the online mLab database: navigate to `/scripts`; then run the bash script [importDB.sh](./scripts/importDB.sh) with three input arguments listed below.

 ```shell
 # To Run: